Benl0/The-Editors-Dungeon/content/300 CAMPAIGNS/GARDE/zGM/Astral Plane Anchors.md

 > [!FAQ] Does the banishment spell work?
 > Because Garde is a giant Demiplane containing matter fully foreign to it itself, the banishment spell behaves strangely.
 > The anchors also don't help, locking all physical matter from leaving.
 Only the soul can leave, since souls already travel the planes on the regular.
 A freed soul cannot be restrained

+# Locations

+## Scarred Archipelago
+- One Piece story arc
+- Travel between the islands, each one a totally different weather system.
+- Adventure

+## Morndoom Peak
+- Arena battle the orcs to gain passage up the mountain?

+## Leiden Fortress
+- Hidden in the dungeon's basement
+- Fight or sneak through the fortress
+- Boat ride over with powerful sea monsters on the way.

+## Frozen Wastes
+- No specific location
+- To gain access, must pass through [[Aqiel]].